Teen Car Accidents

-Car accidents happen much more often than they should in Cleveland, and a disproportionately high number of collisions involve teen drivers.
-As a result of a variety of factors, including inexperience behind the wheel and distractions, the risk of a collision involving a driver between the ages of 16 and 19 is higher than the risk for any other age group, according to the U.S. Centers for Disease Control and Prevention (CDC).
+Car accidents occur more often than they should in Cleveland, and throughout the country.
+A disproportionately high number of collisions involve teen drivers due to a host of factors, including inexperience behind the wheel, texting, and other distractions.
+The risk of a collision involving a driver between the ages of 16 and 19 is higher than any other age group.
+This is according to the U.S. Centers for Disease Control and Prevention (CDC).

-It is important for parents and guardians to understand the risks of teen driving and motor vehicle collisions, and it is essential to speak with a car accident lawyer if you have been injured in a collision involving a teen driver or if your teenager was harmed in an accident with another motorist.
+It is important for parents and guardians to understand the risks of teen driving and motor vehicle accidents.
+It is essential to call me if you’ve been injured in a collision with a teen driver or if your teenager was harmed in an accident with another motorist.

-As an experienced car crash lawyer in Cleveland, I have been representing clients in Ohio for decades, and I can help you and your family to seek the compensation you need and deserve.
-In the meantime, you should learn more about teen car accidents and what parents can do to prevent collisions.
+I’ve had the privilege of representing car accident victims in Ohio for more than 40 years, and I can help you and your family obtain financial compensation for injuries sustained in an accident.
+In the meantime, you can learn more about teen car accidents and what parents can do to prevent collisions, below.

 Getting the Facts About Teen Car Accidents